So Mi Like It

 So Mi Like It is the debut extended play (EP) by Jamaican dancehall artist Spice, released as a digital download-only on 2 December 2014, by VP Records.
 The EP, which contains five tracks, was named after the single of the same name.
+The song was certified gold in Canada on 29 July 2024 and certified Silver in the United Kingdom on 30 August 2024.